Musab Al-Juwayr

-Musab Fayez Al-Juwayr (مُصْعَب فَهْد الْجُوَيْر; born 20 June 2003), is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Professional League side Al-Hilal.
+Musab Fahd Al-Juwayr (مُصْعَب فَهْد الْجُوَيْر; born 20 June 2003) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Al-Qadsiah.
+Since 2023, he has also played for the Saudi Arabia national team.

 Career

 Al-Juwayr started his career at the youth teams of Al-Hilal.
 He was promoted to the first team during the 2021 summer training camp.
 He signed his first professional contract with the club on 8 August 2021.
 He made his debut on 13 September 2021 in the AFC Champions League match against Esteghlal.
 Al-Juwayr made his league debut and scored his first goal for the club on 4 November in the 2–0 win against Damac.
+On 12 January 2024, Al-Juwayr renewed his contract with Al-Hilal before joining Al-Shabab on a six-month loan.
+On 1 September 2024, Al-Juwayr once again joined Al-Shabab on loan.

+On 3 August 2025, Al-Juwayr joined Al-Qadsiah on a five-year deal.